supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex7_Investigate.md

     **Note:** The analytical rules are generating alerts and incidents on the same specific log entry.
 This is done to generate more alerts and incidents to be utilized in the lab.

-1. Select a *Sysmon Startup RegKey* incident.
+1. Select one of the *MDE Startup RegKey* incidents.

 1. Select **View full details** button.